mengqin1/d2-mapserver/INSTALLATION.md

 - Extract the zip file in your `d2-mapserver` folder, it should create a new folder called `game` Your files should look like this:
     ![](gamefiles.png)
-- Double click the `d2-mapserver.exe` executable
+- Double click the `startserver.bat` batch file
+- Click yes to allow for admin privileges

 If you get this prompt, just click 'Allow access'
 ![](firewall.png)